T-Rep: Representation Learning for Time Series using Time-Embeddings: Experiments

 \section{Experiments}

 This sections presents the experiments conducted to evaluate T-Rep's learned representations.
 Because of the variety of downstream tasks, we perform no hyperparameter tuning, and use the same hyperparameters across tasks.
 Further, the same architectures and hyperparameters are used across all evaluated models where possible, to ensure a fair comparison.
 Experimental details and guidelines for reproduction are included in Appendix \ref{exp_details} and \ref{rep_details}.
+The code written to produce these experiments has been made publicly available\footnote{\url{https://github.com/Let-it-Care/T-Rep}}.